 about the UK Parliament, just add those words to your

 • Of special interest for international affairs searching is Glearch, which allows you to search for language and country-specific content in "top results from Google, Yahoo and Bing as well as the most popular search engines for the selected country."

 • The Global Studies Search Engine, from the Center for Global Studies of the University of Illinois, "offers researchers more precise search capabilities by pulling information from a limited pool of academic research centers, intergovernmental organizations, government agencies, and non-governmental organizations.
 These sources have been selected by CGS staff for their focus on data sources, policy, theoretical debates, methodological challenges, program description, and curricular concerns."

 • Scirus is "the most comprehensive science-specific search engine on the Internet [and] searches over 545 million science-specific Web pages," including many international studies social science resources.
 The "Advanced Search" feature is useful for international affairs searches.

 • Try to find limited area search engines in your topic of interest.
 They focus sharply by searching within a specified number of only the most relevant websites in a defined subject matter, rather than covering the whole web.
-This Virtual Library links excellent limited area search engines for Global Studies, Human Rights, Think Tank Publications, the LibGuides library reference system, Library Holdings Worldwide, Scholarly Literature, Canadian Newspaper Articles, Nongovernmental Organizations, Intergovernmental Organizations, International Development, International Relations and Security, Military Affairs, and the US Government, among others.
+This Virtual Library links excellent limited area search engines tailored for Global Studies, Human Rights, Think Tank Publications, the LibGuides library reference system, Library Holdings Worldwide, European Research Theses, Scholarly Literature, Academic Open Access Web Resources, Canadian Newspaper Articles, Nongovernmental Organizations, Intergovernmental Organizations, International Development, International Relations and Security, Military Affairs, European Union news, U.S. Congressional Research Service reports, and the US Government, among many other subjects.

 15 Most Popular Search Engines" is a constantly